jupyter-incubator/sparkmagic/README.md

 You will then be able to access the Jupyter notebook in your browser at http://localhost:8888.
 Inside this notebook, you can configure a sparkmagic endpoint at http://spark:8998.
 This endpoint is able to launch both Scala and Python sessions.
+You can also choose to start a wrapper kernel for Scala, Python, or R from the list of kernels.

+To shut down the containers, you can interrupt `docker-compose` with `Ctrl-C`, and optionally remove the containers with `docker-compose down`.

 ### Server extension API